Planning your trip to Maui, Hawaii!

 • Practice aloha!
 This word is so much more than a greeting.
 It’s also love, peace, and compassion

 • Leave no trace.
 Be sure to clean up after yourself and leave things as you found them, if not better. (i.e. pick up that piece of trash on the beach, even if it’s not yours.)
-Don’t trespass past signs, barricades or on private (kapu) property

 • Try to avoid geotagging specific locations on Instagram.
 Places that were once sacred and private are becoming overrun due to social media.
 If you find a special spot, tag it more discreetly using simply “Maui,” the name of the closest town, or something vague